 Curious about the label displayed on a review?
 Learn the meaning behind our review labels in this article.

-A review that’s marked “Redirected” indicates that the business shared a Company Domain Link on their website leading to their company profile page on Trustpilot.
+A review that’s marked “Redirected” indicates that the business shared a business domain link on their website leading to their business profile page on Trustpilot.
 The review was then written and posted through this link.